 Do Balance Transfers Affect Your Credit?

 Yes.
 When you open a new credit card, you’ll probably see a short-term minimal drop in your score for a new hard inquiry on your credit report.
 Where a balance transfer credit card can help your score is credit utilization, which accounts for about one-third of your credit score.
-The more you can reduce your credit utilization rate, the better the outcome for your credit score.
+The more you can reduce your credit utilization rate, or how much of your available credit limit you’ve used up, the better the outcome for your credit score.

 There’s a lot of overlap between the best balance transfer credit cards and the best low-interest credit cards, but, in general, it comes down to whether or not the introductory 0% APR is also extended to purchases.
 Typically, balance transfer credit cards are going to extend their best introductory rates to transfers specifically for up to 18 months.
 They may offer super-low or 0% introductory APR on purchases, but usually for a shortened period of time, such as six to 12 months.
 The best low-interest credit cards extend introductory 0% APR to both transfers and purchases, giving you a year or more in some cases, to enjoy interest-free payments.
 This makes them a great option for large purchases, such as a new refrigerator, not just transfers.

 Balance transfers are a great way to enjoy a nice, long window of introductory 0% APR.
 With the right balance transfer credit card and an understanding of what is a balance transfer, you could save on interest!
 The best cards will offer extremely low or 0% interest rates, no balance transfer fees, and an extra-long period to pay off debt.